Noel Rosal

-Noel Ebriega Rosal (born January 2, 1964) is a Filipino businessman and politician served as the governor of Albay in 2022.
-He previously served as mayor of Legazpi from 2001 to 2010, and again from 2013 to 2022.
+Noel Ebriega Rosal (January 2, 1964) is a Filipino businessman and politician.
+He previously served as governor of Albay in 2022 and 2025 as mayor of Legazpi from 2001 to 2010 and again from 2013 to 2022.

 Personal life

 Rosal is a graduate of Bachelor of Science in Industrial Engineering from Adamson University.
-He later took up Master's Degree in Business Administration and Bachelor of Laws at Aquinas University.
+He later took up master's degree in Business Administration and Bachelor of Laws at Aquinas University.

-Rosal is married to Carmen Geraldine Barrameda, mayor of Legazpi City (2010–2013, 2022–present).
+Rosal is married to Carmen Geraldine Barrameda, mayor of Legazpi City (2010–2013, 2022–2024).
 They have three children: Princess, Gerald Noel, and Gilian Noelle.

 Political career

 Before 2001

 An industrial engineer, Rosal started his career in 1989 when he defeated the incumbent yet the longest-serving chieftain of Barangay Gogon in 20 years.
 He became a city councilor in 1990 and served for two terms.

 As city mayor

 In 2001, he was elected mayor of Legazpi City and served until 2010; and again in 2013, this time unopposed.
 He served as city administrator while his wife, Geraldine, was the mayor from 2010 to 2013.

 Rosal received various awards and recognitions from known award-giving bodies for good governance, including those from the United Nations Educational, Scientific and Cultural Organization and the United States Agency for International Development.
 The city received recognitions as well.

 During his tenure, Rosal enforced in the city an order from the Department of Environment and Natural Resources to the concerned local government units surrounding Mayon Volcano stopping all quarry operations following a landslide in Guinobatan during Super Typhoon Goni (Rolly) in 2020.

 Rosal has been referred to as the "Jesse Robredo of Albay".